RobertElderSoftware/recc/README.txt

 2)  The recc executable is used to preprocess .i files from all of the .c files in the 'test' directory.
 3)  The recc executable is used to build .l2 files from all of the .i files in the 'test' directory.
 4)  The recc executable is used to build .l1 files for each test in the 'test' directory.
+4)  .l0.js files are created for each test in the 'test' directory.
-5)  Once all .l1 files have been built, chrome is envoked directly from the makefile, and chrome is instructed to browse to a url served by localhost, which serves files in the test-api-endpoint directory.
+5)  Once all .l0.js files have been built, chrome is envoked directly from the makefile, and chrome is instructed to browse to a url served by localhost, which serves files in the test-api-endpoint directory.
 This page contains javascript that interacts with the test API to obtain a list of all available test cases, then run each test and submit the result in the API.
 The test result from running the compiled code in the javascript emulator is saved into the 'test' directory.
 6)  Each of the .c files in the 'test' are compiled using gcc into standard desktop executables.
 7)  The executables created using gcc are then run, and output is saved to the 'test' directory.
 8)  The saved output from javascript and gcc are diff'ed.
 If the diff is not empty, the test failed.